 If your group has skiers under the age of 18, contact us prior to booking to make arrangements.

-A non-refundable deposit of $200 per person secures your reservation.
+For regular dates, a non-refundable deposit of $200 per person secures your reservation.
 The balance of program fees will generally be due 90 days prior to the starting date of the program.
 It is your responsibility to adhere to the fee payment schedule.
 Late payment will result in cancellation of program reservations and forfeiture of all fees paid.